-Sue is out at the theatre tonight, she has gone to see an author (Gervase Phinn).
-He was an ex-OFSTED Inspector and as such was seated to the right of Beelzebub!
-I have read his books and though they are very amusing (I did enjoy them), he did his inspections in the wilds of Yorkshire where they didn’t stand any of the bureaucratic nonsense associated with the inspection process.
+Sue went to the theatre to see the author Gervase Phinn.
+He was an ex-OFSTED Inspector and as such is closely related to many of the despots in history!
+I have read his books and have to confess to enjoying them.
+It seems he did most of his inspections in the wilds of Yorkshire and they don’t stand any bureaucratic nonsense associated with the inspection process there.
 He now makes his living talking about his experiences.
-Sue was wise enough not to have invited me along, as he might have had another amusing experience to recount involving a aged Yorkshireman and a cowpat (if I could find one).
-On Friday she took Sarah to see ‘A boy in striped pyjamas’, it was showing in Harborough and though originally Sue and I were going, Sarah expressed a wish to see it, and she did.
-I spent a pleasant evening, repairing a computer for a friend, and avoided a heart tugging film about the Holocaust.
+Sue was wise enough not to have invited me along, as he might have had another amusing experience to recount involving an aged Yorkshireman living in Leicestershire.

 One Friday evening, Sue took Sarah to see ‘A boy in striped pyjamas‘, it was showing in Harborough and though originally, I was going, Sarah expressed a wish to see it, and her dad is an easy pushover.
 I spent the evening repairing a computer for a friend.

 Jamie has made all the components that are part of Nan’s, new walk-in wardrobe and they are scattered all over my study.
 He is keen to go to Nan’s and install it, but as I have to take him and the ‘bits’ in my car, it won’t be until the weekend and then Nan is supposed to be going to a wedding in Wales.